Skip to content ↓

 Makaton

 Makaton is a language programme using signs and symbols to help people to communicate.
-We use Makaton for all children and teach the children two or three signs each week.
+We promote the use of Makaton for all children.
 We believe all children benefit from learning to sign and it is also greatly of benefit for children who are learning English.